the-questerr/D.-Olagunju-DSA-Ms.-Excel-Project-1/README.md

 14. Identify the top 5 products in terms of rating and number of reviews combined.

 *Final Task: Dashboard Creation*
-Using your cleaned dataset and pivot outputs, build an Excel dashboard.
-Unleash your creativity
+I was asked to use the cleaned dataset and pivot outputs, to build an Excel dashboard.

 ### Analysis
 The data was cleaned and analyzed using Microsoft Excel 2013.